 The Registrar’s Office will provide an attestation certifying that you have taken enriched courses.
 You will include this attestation with your university applications.

 The Marianopolis Honours Science profiles are specifically designed for students who have a strong interest in the sciences, are highly motivated and wish to engage in curricular and extra-curricular activities that will enrich their understanding of science and natural phenomenon.
-If you are a high school student with a science and math average of 87 % or higher and an overall average of 83 %, simply select one of the Honours Options in the online application and send a letter of intent to the Admissions Office telling us why you would be a good candidate for this profile.
+If you are a high school student with an overall average of 90 %, simply select one of the Honours Options in the online application and send a letter of intent to the Admissions Office telling us why you would be a good candidate for this profile.

 Honours Science prepares you for university studies in Pure Sciences, Engineering, Architecture and other Applied Sciences, Medicine, Dentistry and other specializations in the Health Sciences.
 It’s also excellent preparation for Mathematics and Computer Science as well as for careers in various research fields.